Recognized field names

 Sections inform GenStudio for Performance Marketing that the fields in this section require a high degree of coherence.
 Establishing this relationship helps the AI to generate content that matches the creative elements in the section.

 Use a prefix of your choice in the field name to indicate that a field is part of a section or group.
-For example, you may want to spotlight content that appears in a highlighted area:
+Use a field name (headline, body, image, or cta) after the underscore (_).

 • pod1_headline